-The soup is served with a variety of garnishes, including a special salsa, "Aji", that for us, truly defines the dish.
+The soup is served with a variety of garnishes, including a special salsa, "Aji", that truly defines the dish.

-Ajiaco soup has all sorts of variations, but they all seem to rely on potatoes — some of which are cooked so long they dissolve, thickening the soup — corn (usually on the cob), and chicken.
+Ajiaco soup has all sorts of variations, but they all seem to rely on potatoes -- some of which are cooked so long they dissolve, thickening the soup -- corn (usually on the cob), and chicken.

 It's important to use bone-on pieces of chicken here, as they are both cheaper and will make your soup broth more flavorful.

 Garnishes for Colombian Chicken Soup